Trauma Symptoms, Causes and Effects

 Medication overdose occurs when someone ingests a significant enough amount of medication to cause physical harm.
 Overdose often occurs in conjunction with substance abuse, but it may be accidental and occur under regular circumstances.
 Any instance of overdose should be taken seriously, and professional help should be sought to ensure that an overdose does not reoccur and to determine if the cause is substance abuse.

 Depression and trauma have high comorbidity rates, and feelings of despair, malaise and sadness can last longer than a few days or even weeks.
 When a trauma occurs, post-traumatic stress disorder often occurs.
 The Department of Veteran Affairs estimates that depression is between three to five times more likely to occur in trauma victims who develop PTSD than in the general population.

 When the symptoms of PTSD, depression and anxiety become too much to cope with through normal means, many victims of trauma turn to substance abuse.
 As mentioned, victims are much more likely to develop addictions than other members of the general population.
 It is essential for the loved ones of a trauma victim to look out for the symptoms of addiction after trauma, even if the addiction is the only outward sign of PTSD.

 Getting Help for Trauma-Related Issues

 If you or a loved one is suffering from trauma, there is help available.
 With a variety of Trauma treatment options and caring professionals willing to help, the outlook for recovery is good.
 Often, people just need a little help with taking the first step.
 Our friendly representatives are available 24/7 to take your call and speak with you about getting help for trauma-related issues.
-Call our hotline at 1-888-997-3147(Who Answers?) to start the journey toward recovery today.
+Call our hotline at to start the journey toward recovery today.